Sir Richard Wallace and His Fountains

-The city waterworks department decided the locations for the fountains donated by Sir Wallace.
+The city waterworks department decided the locations for the fountains donated by Wallace.
 The task fell primarily to Eugène Belgrand, Director of Water and Sewers of Paris.
 Belgrand was an extraordinary hydraulic engineer.
 He was appointed to his position as head of the waterworks by Georges-Eugène Haussmann.
 Baron Haussmann was the master planner Napoleon III put in charge of rebuilding the city.

 While Wallace covered the expense to design and manufacture the first 50 fountains, as well as at least 20 additional fountains, this was a public-private partnership.
 The city of Paris provided the plumbing and installation.
 The total cost was estimated to be about 1,000 francs for each grand model and 450 francs for each wall mounted model.6

-The first fountain, installed in August 1872, was placed on Boulevard de la Villette, but it is no longer there.
-The initial fountains proved to be so useful and popular the city of Paris, with generous support from Sir Wallace, soon authorized the installation of several additional grand model fountains.
-Sir Wallace and his fountains were widely publicized and even the subject of a political cartoon.
+The first fountain, installed in July 1872, was placed on Boulevard de la Villette, but it is no longer there.
+The initial fountains proved to be so useful and popular the city of Paris, with generous support from Richard Wallace, soon authorized the installation of several additional grand model fountains.
+Sir Richard Wallace and his fountains were widely publicized and even the subject of a political cartoon.
 The Atlas Municipal des Eaux de la Ville de Paris, published in 1893 and available to view at the Library of the History of City of Paris, shows the locations of 63 grand model and eight wall model Wallace fountains.

 Richard Wallace died in Paris on July 20, 1890 at his home, Château Bagatelle, in the Bois de Boulogne.
 He was buried at Père Lachaise Cemetery in the Hertford-Wallace family tomb.